lnxjedi/gopherbot-doc/doc/src/pipelines/fail.md

-# The Fail Pipeline
+# Fail Pipelines

-The fail pipeline is a straight-forward pipeline of actions to take in the event of a failure in the primary pipeline.
-There are a host of [environment variables](../Environment-Variables.md) that are set in the event of a primary pipeline failure, and fail tasks can use these for reporting the nature of the failure.
-Every task in the fail pipeline runs, regardless of individual task failures, in the order they were added.
+Fail tasks run only when the primary stage ends in failure.

+## Ordering

+Unlike final tasks, fail tasks run in the order they were added.

+## Good use cases

+- send an explicit failure notification
+- gather debugging information
+- alert another system
+- leave breadcrumbs for an operator before cleanup runs